-The Intensive English Language Program offers eight (8) levels of English courses.
-Learn more about each course below and see where you might fit in our program!
+The Intensive English Language Program offers six (6) levels of English courses.
+Learn more about each course below.

 CEEI 310: Elementary One

 If you have a basic knowledge of English and some ability to communicate—let's say, order a latté or ask for directions—and you want to improve, this is the course for you.
 You'll work on your listening and speaking skills as you build your confidence.
 You'll also focus on reading and writing, grammar and pronunciation.
 But most of all, you'll interact with classmates in conversations and activities designed to bring learning to life.

 Past, Present and Future.

 This is step two on your road to becoming more competent in English.
 And as you move through the course, you'll hone your ability to speak about everyday situations and on topics of current interest.
 In other words, you'll be able to communicate the way you want to.
 Readings and simple books of general interest will help you build your vocabulary in preparation for living outside the classroom and moving on to the next course, as you work towards your certificate of proficiency.

 At this point, you probably understand most English texts and you feel comfortable communicating in a variety of situations both in and outside the classroom.
 This course will go further, to help you develop your speaking skills in group discussions on topics of general interest and current events.
 You'll also be watching current media content and the news as the stimulus for short writing projects that will help you sharpen your view of the future and feel more confident as an English speaker.
 How does that sound?

 CEEI 610: Intermediate Two

 This course is your first major step towards competency in academic or professional English.
 Here, you'll examine social and environmental issues.
 You'll step outside the classroom to conduct surveys.
 And you'll use input from sources like the TED talks to do research and conduct discussions and presentations on topics such as addiction, health, workplace issues and more.
 If you want to further your studies in university or simply further your life in a professional field, this course is a must.